igorski/drunk-dragon-vs-the-drag-queens/README.md

 ** Show in status view

 * show XP, cash and level stats on game over screen
-* don't allow navigation over walls when inside a building (max walkable tile for environment in environment-actions!)
 * Create unique sprite for hotel counter
 * Queens inside buildings should either be woo'd or fought
 * Before generating door queens, ensure building was actually placed successfully!